 Due to overcrowding at the airport (there has been a large increase in flights over the last decade, with a small increase in terminal space), the airports authority requests that all passengers arrive only 2 hours before their flight.

-You should give yourself additional time to check-in on Saturday and Sunday.
+You should give yourself additional time to check in on Saturday and Sunday.
 There is a high number of flights on these days and this can lead to delays in check-in and security.

 There is one departure lounge each for international and domestic flights.
 The international lounge can become crowded at times, but plans are underway for expansion.

-Before the security checkpoint, there are resin copies of the stones from the Sapodilla Bay Hill Rock Carvings.
+Before the international security checkpoint, there are resin copies of the stones from the Sapodilla Bay Hill Rock Carvings.

 There is no Bureau de Change at the airport.
 You are advised to exchange currency before you arrive.
 Currency can be exchanged at local banks, but the fees are exorbitant and queues can be over an hour for service.

 Lost and Found